Jackabiddle/db-timebanking-app/README.md

 - `models/` - this is where all our database interaction happens
 - `routes.js` - the brains of our app - what each page and form does
-- `database.sqlite` - you need to create the correct tables in here
+- `database.sqlite` - you need to create the correct tables in here.
+See the section "Working with the database" above.

 ### Interacting with the database